TC-Sty/vscode-json-stable-stringify/README.md

 # Sort JSON (Stable)

-The `vscode-json-stable-stringify` extension is used to sort a JSON object in VS Code using the [`json-stable-stringify` sort mechanism](https://github.com/substack/json-stable-stringify) to create a standardized, sorted JSON object.
+The `vscode-json5-stable-stringify` extension is used to convert and sort a [JSON5](https://json5.org) object to a plain JSON object in VS Code using the [`json-stable-stringify` sort mechanism](https://github.com/substack/json-stable-stringify) to create a standardized, sorted JSON object.

 While it will use the editor's current settings for indentation, it otherwise uses default settings for the sort.

 ## Usage

 This extension implements only a command accessible via the command palette (`Ctrl+Shift+P`) called `Sort JSON (Stable)`.
 If you have one or more selections in the editor, the selections will be parsed as JSON, sorted, and formatted.
 If you have no selection, the whole document will be sorted and formatted.

+**Why use this instead of `vscode-json-stable-stringify`?**

+While `vscode-json-stable-stringify` strictly needs a valid JSON, this extension allows the benefits of JSON5 like comments, trailing commas, or strings in single quotes.

 **Why use this instead of some other formatter/sorter?**